-Traditionally, when a company uses aerial imagery in a construction bid it is either pulled from satellite imagery or if higher resolution and current accuracy is needed, it is contracted through a pilot flying a helicopter or Cessna airplane.
+Traditionally, when a company used aerial imagery in a construction bid it was either pulled from satellite imagery or if higher resolution and current accuracy is needed, it was contracted through a pilot flying a helicopter or Cessna airplane.
 The low cost benefits of satellite maps are often overshadowed by a lack of current data and accuracy.
 Hiring a pilot can ensure the latest images but rarely goes beyond a few static images and can’t produce the finer detail provided by drone imagery.

 Drones can quickly create high resolution orthomosaic maps, 3D models, point clouds and elevation mapping all before the proposal is sent to the client.
 Armed with drone imagery and data, construction companies can accurately estimate material volume needed for both fill and removal, equipment needs and other project expenses.
 The low cost of the drone flight can be quickly recovered through the value of a higher quality bid.

 From a sales perspective, the company that comes to the table with 3D models, topo maps, accurate resource predictions and annotated surveys is going to look much better than the company with nothing more than basic satellite imagery.

 Consider the cost of a traditional site survey.
 For example, an 80-acre site with GPS points in a 50 x 50 grid would require approximately 1,600 GPS points.
 A survey team placing a point every three minutes would need 80 hours to complete the job.
 At a cost of $150/hour, it would cost $12,000 to complete the survey.
 It would take a two-man team working without break 80 hours just to place the GPS points.
 Add additional time for mapping, drawings or other data processing.

 A drone service provider with proper tools could conduct that same survey in a matter of hours for a fraction of the cost.